 - In addition to any other penalties as determined by law, a violation of this policy could result in discipline up to and including termination or expulsion, including loss of tenure, if applicable.

-- Notwithstanding anything to the contrary stated in this section of the policy, nothing herein is intended to alter the existing at-will status of any Faculty or Professional Staff Member.
+- Notwithstanding anything to the contrary stated in this section of the policy, nothing herein is intended to alter the existing at-will status of any Professional Staff Member.
 Drexel University at all times retains the right to terminate any Professional Staff Member at any time for any lawful reason, or for no reason at all.

 VIII.
 BEST PRACTICES FOR INTERACTING WITH MINORS IN UNIVERSITY PROGRAMS

 Certain guiding principles must be applied in all interactions with a Minor.
 The following are best practices for creating a safe environment for Minors in University Programs:

 - Avoid One-on-One contact as much as possible, as the situation allows, and observe the "Rule of Three" – try to have at least two adults or two children in all interactions with Minors.

 - Minors who are not matriculated University students must be supervised at all times by an Authorized Adult while on campus or off campus.